showlab/assistq/index.md

 ![photo](/dialogue.png)

 ## code
-You can find the code in this repository [repo](https://github.com/ChenJoya/q2a/).
+You can find the code in this [repository](https://github.com/ChenJoya/q2a/).